Loading...

 • Print the current PATH value.

-• List all environment variables in the current session.
+• List environment variables in the current session.

 • Verify the variable is set correctly.